ska-telescope/tango-example/README.md

 In order to debug a device server, this project uses the library  [debugpy](https://github.com/microsoft/debugpy/).
 To be able to debug your code, just run the following command:

 ::
-  kubectl port-forward pods/eventreceiver-test-0 12345:5678 -n tango-example
+  kubectl port-forward pods/eventreceiver-test-0 12345:5678 -n ska-tango-examples

 The above command will create a port forwarding between the local machine and the event receiver pod.